 The persona is one tool available to composers at a time when classical music is winnowing and diverging.
 These masks do not cover anything up, so much as look out on an odd landscape that peers back at them.
 Roger Eno has previously demonstrated in his 1995 album The Music of Neglected English Composers that he is particularly adept at this methodology, the fragmentation and fictionalization of compositional technique.
 In that album, Eno composed music that he then attributed to a series of fictional, “neglected,” and specifically English composers.
 The approach allowed him to delve into plausible musical histories for his country, to posit a lineage while also venturing outside his expectations for himself as a composer.

 But a rebuff to the method of devising artistic personas arises when one starts to think past the vision of diverse artists and onto, if you will, a cosmic vision.
 Our world is made of people, their creations and perspectives, and then rocks, and the creatures that live underneath the rocks.
-The calls of crows and song-birds and the chimes from someone’s house rush in the wind like music.
+The calls of crows and songbirds and the chimes from someone’s house rush in the wind like music.

 While Eno’s newest album, This Floating World, does not carry the kind of cosmic message of Messaien or Stockhausen, its constituent piano compositions do create worlds rather than perspectives.
-In “Dee Dee Alone” the uncertainty of whether a repeating note will come in at the same, a longer, or a shorter interval, one or two more times before the following chord, has the sense of tenuousness of a young solar system.
-While listening, new rules become as apparent to us as the natural laws that govern travelling sound in our own world.
-The pieces seem so simple, stripped down and haunting that they reveal new elementary principles.
+In “Dee Dee Alone,” the uncertainty of whether a repeating note will come in at the same, a longer, or a shorter interval, one or two more times before the following chord, has the sense of tenuousness of a young solar system.
+While listening, new rules become as apparent to us as the natural laws that govern traveling sound in our own world.
+The pieces seem so simple, stripped down, and haunting that they reveal new elementary principles.

 Within a world, as I’ve said, are individual worldviews, and pausing on one of them can give the impression that an individual perspective has become an entirety.
 In the 12-page liner notes accompanying the LP, a series of (very) short stories further affirm the idea that a whole world is held within some of our individual experiences.
 Scattered among the booklet’s stories are uninhabited photographs, taken by the artist, that develop the relationship between our surrounding objects and the narratives winding around them.
 The wall of a house is built of stones and then left standing, accumulating moss, after the rest of the building has collapsed.
 In Eno’s style of minimalism, a recurring melody may occasionally seem forgotten before we see that it has been cared for all along (as the wall is observed and eventually photographed).
 As Eno’s compositions tug out simple interrelations between pitches and chords from one angle at a time, we occasionally even forget where we are headed, inevitably toward the end of the song and record.